omarluq/the_stimulus_handbook/slides.md

 <h1>StimulusJS APIs</h1>
 <v-clicks>
 <p>
 In the realm of StimulusJS, there are a set of advanced features and patterns that significantly elevate the developer experience.
-These features, akin to APIs, offer pre-defined behaviors or functionalities that you can seamlessly integrate into your HTML elements.
+These features, akin to APIs, offer pre-defined behaviors or functionalities that can seamlessly integrate into HTML elements.
 This streamlines the creation of interactive and dynamic web interfaces.
-By encapsulating common tasks and behaviors, these APIs make your code not only more concise but also easier to read and maintain.
+By encapsulating common tasks and behaviors, these APIs make code not only more concise but also easier to read and maintain.
 As of Stimulus 3.2, the Controller class includes these notable APIs:
 </p>
-<div class='pb-1'><strong>🎨 Classes API:</strong> Streamlines the manipulation of CSS classes on controller elements.</div>
+<div class='pb-1'><strong>🎨 Classes API:</strong> Streamlines CSS classes manipulation on controller elements.</div>
-<div class='pb-1'><strong>🎯 Targets API:</strong> Facilitates the referencing and management of DOM elements as targets within the controller.</div>
+<div class='pb-1'><strong>🎯 Targets API:</strong> Facilitates DOM elements referencing and management as targets within a controller.</div>
-<div class='pb-1'><strong>🔢 Values API:</strong> Simplifies data management and transfer between your HTML and JavaScript.</div>
+<div class='pb-1'><strong>🔢 Values API:</strong> Simplifies data management and transfer between HTML and JavaScript.</div>
-<div class='pb-1'><strong>⚡ Actions API:</strong> Enables the binding of JavaScript functions to DOM events directly in the HTML markup.</div>
+<div class='pb-1'><strong>⚡ Actions API:</strong> Enables the binding of JavaScript functions to DOM events directly in HTML markup.</div>
 <div class='pb-1'><strong>🔌 Outlets API:</strong> Allows for cross-controller communication and coordination.</div>
 </v-clicks>
 ---